Want to see the world with 4-H?

 Host families are required to provide 3 meals a day and a bed (delegates can share a room with same gender siblings).
 All delegates provide their own spending money for other expenses.
 Our FLEX students receive stipends for personal spending money, school fees (athletics, fine arts, yearbook, etc.), and civics education events.
 Delegates are treated as family members not guests, so they are expected to contribute to family chores like their host brothers and sisters.

-Our school-year host families and host siblings are invited to an all-expenses-covered educational weekend retreat.
+Our school-year host families and host siblings are invited to a midterm event.
 Parents of host families are screened via our MSU Extension Volunteer Selection Process, which is required of all 4-H volunteers and professional staff who spend significant amounts of time with young people aged 18 and under.

 Host families come in many forms.
 MSU Extension exchange programs are open to all without regard to race, color, national origin, gender, gender identity, religion, age, height, weight, disability, political beliefs, sexual orientation, marital status, family status or veteran status.